 Types of Relays

-All electrical relays have one thing in common--they control things where it is inconvenient or impossible for a person to flip a switch.
+All electrical relays have one thing in common—they control things where it is inconvenient or impossible for a person to flip a switch.
 For example, electrical relays are used to turn on the motor to open an automatic garage door, as well as to turn on a furnace.

 Video of the Day

 For a "three-way" circuit, however, a different kind of switch is required; it is never off, it just routes one side of the circuit over one of two wires.
 If both switches are set on the same wire, the lamp goes on.
 If they are set on different wires, the lamp goes off.
-This kind of switch is a single pole, double throw (because it has two "on" positions), or SPDT.
+This kind of switch is a single-pole, double-throw (because it has two "on" positions), or SPDT.

 The main circuit breaker in any building is another type of switch.
 It positively disconnects all of the power to the building, so it breaks both sides of the circuit.
 This is a double pole switch, and because it is only on or off, it is a single throw, so it is a DPST switch.

 The DPDT relay is the fourth kind of simple switch.
-The "DP" means that it is double pole, so it switches both sides of the circuit, and the "DT" means that rather than just turning on and off, it switches from one set of wires to another.
+The "DP" means that it is a double pole, so it switches both sides of the circuit, and the "DT" means that rather than just turning on and off, it switches from one set of wires to another.

-One Final Variable
+One Final DPDT Relay Variable